A-Graph: A Unified Graph Representation for Cross-Stack Cost Modeling: Representation

+As an example (Figure~\ref{fig:a-graph_flow}), consider a deep neural network (DNN) model as the application.
+This DNN workload has parameters (e.g., batch size, layer count, hidden dimension) that describe the workload and drive the decomposition of the application into software events.

+\minisection{\circled{2} Software:} The software layer builds out the middle of the graph, decomposing the workload into architecture events and driving the hierarchical mapping within \name.
+For each software event, designers provide performance models that generate weighted edges to sub-events, quantitatively encoding this decomposition.
+Each performance model is isolated to the specific software event it is designed for.
+This runs performance models locally, effectively separating them from cost aggregation.
+Moreover, the event granularity is user-defined, supporting the trade-off between evaluation speed and fidelity.

+Building on the DNN example, the performance models decompose the DNN into GEMM layers, then further into tile sizes that match the compute array.

+\minisection{\circled{3} Architecture:} The architecture layer defines the micro-architecture blocks that compose the system design.
+These architecture modules (e.g., compute units, memory blocks, gates) are instantiated as sub-events of the software layer's leaf nodes.
+The architecture layer is a flattened description that makes no assumptions about structural hierarchy, instance relationships, or spatial dependencies.
+This abstraction keeps module definitions fully user-configurable, letting designers adjust granularity and representation to their modeling needs.

+Continuing the DNN example, the matrix tiles from the software layer map to the compute array and break down into the multiply-accumulate (MAC) operations and other hardware events (e.g., memory, registers, FIFOs) each tile requires.

-At the bottom of the stack, the circuit layer links architecture modules to hardware implementation metrics.
-Each module refers to a database of precomputed circuit-level results (e.g., area and power of an multiplier from EDA tools) or the output of cost simulators (e.g., CACTI7~\cite{cacti7}), enabling rapid retrieval of accurate metrics without full system simulation.
+\minisection{\circled{4} Circuit:} At the bottom of the stack, the circuit layer connects architecture modules to technology-specific metrics.
+Each module references a database of precomputed circuit-level results (e.g., from EDA tools), or outputs from cost simulators (e.g., CACTI7~\cite{cacti7}), enabling rapid retrieval of accurate metrics without performing full system simulation.
+By allowing users to define where metrics are sourced, e.g., CMOS and $\text{mm}^2$, FPGAs and LUTs, superconducting and JJs, \name can easily extend to emerging systems without requiring mature EDA tools or pre-existing cost models.